detroiki/kanta_lab/README.md

 # Usage

-The whole pipeline can be easily run by simply replacing the paths for the results directory (`res_dir`) and the original data directory (`data_dir`) in the Makefile.
+The whole pipeline can be easily run by simply uploading the directory `upload` to your environment and replacing the paths and flags in the start of the Makefile.
+Also note you might have to activate an environment to run python since one of the scripts is python.

-Then running
+Then you can simply run

 ```
 make run_all